khai-pi/SpaceInvaders/README.md

 # SpaceInvaders
-Small SpaceInvaders games to learn oop in java, not completed
+Small SpaceInvaders games to learn OOP in java, not completed